 Monitoring land cover and land use change by providing accurate and timely land cover maps and information, plays a critical role in multiple sectors in the developing world including agricultural planning and food security, carbon accounting, water management and natural resource management.
 However, many developing countries, including those within the Lower Mekong region, lack the coordinated capacity to produce timely, and temporally comparable geospatial data products sufficient to meet their management needs.

-The Regional Land Cover Monitoring System (RLCMS) was developed by SERVIR-Mekong with the support of the U.S. Forest Service, NASA Applied Science Program, Google, the University of Maryland and governments of countries in the Mekong region.
+The Regional Land Cover Monitoring System (RLCMS) was developed by SERVIR-SEA with the support of the U.S. Forest Service, NASA Applied Science Program, Google, the University of Maryland and governments of countries in the Mekong region.
 The system utilizes satellite technology to facilitate the production of customized, high-quality regional land cover maps at a 30-m resolution for each year from 2000 to present, in addition to complimentary land cover information.
 Using publicly available global satellite data, such as Landsat and MODIS, makes the system easily transferable.
 The adaptable system framework allows for a customized service that is able to map different land cover typologies based on ongoing user needs and bespoke landscape monitoring objectives.

 SERVIR’s unique service approach connects scientists and decision-makers to collaborate on finding sustainable solutions to ongoing development challenges.
 This approach supports scalable, needs-based technical collaborations.

 The SERVIR service approach places great emphasis on:

 - Identifying specific development problems together with local communities to guide researchers

 - Co-developing geospatial services with decision-makers and end-users together with international researchers and experts